 The inability of science to deal in a meaningful way with consciousness is tragic since consciousness is central to our existence as human beings.
 So central in fact that it is impossible to describe what human life would be without consciousness, because it would simply not be there.
 Though some hard-core physicalists continue to trivialize consciousness as a more or less incidental side-effect of the complexity of our brains, it is good to realize that without consciousness we would not be aware of anything: the world would not exist for us, and neither would we exist for ourselves.
 Without consciousness there would not only be no point to our individual life, but there would be no point to anything.
-After all, even the most "objective" scientific explanations need to exist in "in the eye of a beholder" to be noticed by anyone.
-If consciousness would not be there to support them, not only beauty, love, experience, and truth would lose their meaning, but even scientific theories would dissolve into unobserved paper, ink, and fleeting plops of brain-chemistry.
-There would be nothing that would make any "sense", and it is not clear whether or how anything could exist.
+After all, even the most "objective" scientific explanations need to exist in "in the eye of a beholder".
+If consciousness would not be there to support them, not only beauty, love, experience, and truth would lose their meaning, but even scientific theories would dissolve into unobserved paper, ink, and fleeting blobs of brain-chemistry.
+There would be nothing that would make any "sense", and in a very absolute and serious sense, it is not clear whether or how anything could exist.
 There is an Upanishad which expresses it well:

 "Matter or object is related to spirit or subject, and the subject or spirit is equally related to the object or matter.
 If there were no object, there would be no subject, and if there were no subject, there would be no object, for on either side alone nothing could be achieved.".

 Kaushitaki Upanishad, III, 8.